yalscript/AcademyCalendarApi/README.md

 This is the Academy Calendar API built with ASP.NET Core.

 ## Developer utilities
-This section shows some useful información for the developers.
+This section shows some useful information for the developers.

 ### CMD commands
 - Build the project: